 Jackson's appreciation rate notably has been below the national average for the last ten years.
 The average annual home appreciation rate in Jackson during the period has been just -0.31%, which is lower than 80% of US communities.

 Over the last year, Jackson appreciation rates have trailed the rest of the nation.
 In the last twelve months, Jackson's appreciation rate has been 0.68%, which is lower than appreciation rates in most communities in America.
 In the latest quarter, NeighborhoodScout's data show that house appreciation rates in Jackson were at -0.24%, which equates to an annual appreciation rate of -0.95%.

 Notably, Jackson's appreciation rate in the latest quarter is one of the lowest in America.

-Relative to Mississippi, our data show that Jackson's latest annual appreciation rate is lower than 90% of the other cities and towns in Mississippi.
+Relative to Mississippi, our data show that Jackson's latest annual appreciation rate is higher than 70% of the other cities and towns in Mississippi.

 One very important thing to keep in mind is that these are average appreciation rates for the city.
 Individual neighborhoods within Jackson differ in their investment potential, sometimes by a great deal.
 Fortunately, you can use NeighborhoodScout to pinpoint the exact neighborhoods in Jackson - or in any city or town - that have the best track record of real estate appreciation, by the latest quarter, the last year, 2 years, 5 years, 10 years, or even since 2000, to assist you in making the best Jackson real estate investment or home purchase decisions.